-Bob Batyko, was born in New Jersey, was raised primarily in Akron, Ohio, and is a graduate of Kent State.
-He’s also resided in Virginia and downstate Indiana (close to Bean Blossom where he had a chance to jam with Brother Birch Monroe).
+Bob Batyko has his roots in the Pocono Mts of Pennsylvania and was raised near Akron, Ohio.
+He learned his Country music in Cleveland from Nellie Arnold and his Bluegrass in Bloomington, IN (close to Bean Blossom where he had a chance to jam with Brother Birch Monroe).
+He’s also resided and played Bluegrass in Virginia and North Carolina.
 Early on he played the guitar and began working in church music, playing for some of the first guitar masses.
 He then “found” bluegrass music and worked at the songs of Doc Watson, Norman Blake and Bill Harrell.
-He also has an interest in Django Reinhart and gypsy jazz.
-Bob has a day job — he works in the communications industry.
+He is also involved with the Four Lakes Traditional Music Collective, promoting live music shows and the Sugar Maple Music Festival.
+Bob has a day job — in the wireless communications industry.

 Jim Robarts was born and raised in Southern California.
 His early musical influence was Spade Cooley, the “King of Western Swing.”
 He became interested in bluegrass in high school, but didn’t begin to pursue an instrument until after his return from Vietnam, where he spent two years as a uniformed representative of the United States government.
 He also worked at the Lava Lamp plant in Chicago…and knows the secret.

 He moved to Chicago and took up the banjo.
 He then moved to Madison to gain Masters Degrees at the University of Wisconsin, and began playing in various bluegrass bands.
 His banjo is a 1999 Gibson Granada.
 He retired his 1926 Gibson TB-3 conversion.